Forestry Grant Schemes

 The above proposed forest establishment grant schemes are available from the Forest Service of the Department of Agriculture, Food and the Marine under the Forestry Programme 2014-2020.
 The grants available in these schemes generally covers all of the costs associated with the establishment and early management of a forest.
 The rate of afforestation grant and annual forest premium available under these schemes depends on the quality of the land and the type of tree species it can grow.

 The First Instalment of the grant (75%) is payable after the planting stage and includes operations such as ground preparation, drainage, fencing and planting.

 The Second Instalment (the remaining 25% of the grant) is paid four years after planting, once the trees have become fully established and are free-growing.
 This payment covers maintenance works that will often be required (e.g. vegetation management, the replacement of failures).

-Annual forest premium payments are payable for a period of 20 years in the case of farmers, or 15 years for non-farmers.
+Annual forest premium payments are payable for a period of up to 15 years.